Introduction to High-Performance Computing

 Nodes

-Individual computers that compose a cluster are typically called nodes On a cluster, there are different types of nodes for different types of tasks.
+Individual computers that compose a cluster are typically called nodes.
+On a cluster, there are different types of nodes for different types of tasks.
 The node where you are now will be different depending on how you accessed the cluster.

 Most of you (using JupyterHub) will be on an interactive compute node.
 This is because Jupyter sessions are launched as a job.
 If you are using SSH to connect to the cluster, you will be on a login node.
 Both JupyterHub and SSH login nodes serve as an access point to the cluster.